9 min read

 1. AI triage: not “summarize this case,” but “show me what to watch first”

-Today, multi-cam incidents are still brutally manual.
+Multi-camera incidents are still brutally manual.

-A smarter system would let the investigator ask:
+A smart system would let them ask:

-- Which videos capture the suspect’s right hand before the weapon appears?
+• Which videos capture the suspect’s right hand before the weapon appears?

 2. The evidence graph: from files and folders to entities and relationships

-This is the more important leap.
+This is the bigger leap.

 Most digital evidence products still think like storage systems.
-File here.
-Clip there.
-Metadata over there.
-Search box on top.
+File here, clip there, metadata over there, search box on top.
+That worldview is running out of road.

 Investigators do not think in files.
 They think in people, places, vehicles, weapons, events, claims, and contradictions.
+The system should too.

 Imagine an evidence graph that maps entities — suspects, officers, victims, witnesses, vehicles, addresses, phones — and the relationships between them.

-Now the search experience changes completely:
+Now the search experience changes:

-- What evidence clusters around this firearm across cases?
+• What evidence clusters around this firearm across cases?

-That is a shift from finding files to understanding relationships.
+A shift from finding files to understanding relationships.

 3. The quiet agent in the background